 By far, having excess water is the leading cause of yellow leaves.
 Watering prayer plants is tricky.

-All types of prayer plants prefer plenty of water but will suffer from root rot when left in damp soil for too long.
+All prayer plants prefer plenty of water but will suffer from root rot when left in damp soil for too long.

 This may be caused by overwatering or poor soil drainage.